caddyserver/website/src/docs/markdown/command-line.md

 Adapts a configuration to Caddy's native JSON config structure and writes the output to stdout, along with any warnings to stderr.

 `--config` is the path to the config file.
+If blank, will default to `Caddyfile` in current directory if it exists; otherwise, this flag is required.

 `--adapter` specifies the config adapter to use; default is `caddyfile`.